mjmeijer/donald_2021_local/README.md

  - this will give you the following:
   ![Color Buttons](docs/color-buttons.png)

-  - **Please note that using primary colors is not very original or creative as you can see here** :
+  - **Please note that using primary colors is NOT very original or creative as you can below.
+So please think of something else!**
   ![not creative](docs/not-original.jpg)
+  Maybe match your color scheme to the use context that you have in _Ontwerpen 3 Project Interactie_.

 ## Auto downloading screen images